 As far back as 1964, the area now served by the Golden Gate District was split into 10 separate Districts: Embarcadero District, Mission Trails District, McLaren Park District, Sunset District, Lake Merced District, Twin Peaks District, Balboa District, Buena Vista District, Richmond District and Golden Gate District.
 More history on the legacy SFBAC (San Francisco Bay Area Council) can be found here.

-The Key 3 are the main points of contact for BSA scouting in San Francisco and Daly City.
+The Key 3 are the main points of contact for Scouting America in San Francisco and Daly City.

 District Executive